 The art of marketing the latest movies seems to have lost its way, with independent films struggling to find funding and an audience outside of the acquisitions made by the streaming giants.
 I wrote about why movie marketing and distribution need to change in order to preserve (as much as possible) the relevance of the film in the face of so many digital rivals in a recent opinion piece for The Drum.

-In order to go much more in depth and provide an overview for various industry stakeholders- including producers, distributors and exhibitors- we have recently published a third chapter to our ebook, Winning Your Audiences: Marketing Movies In The Connected World.
-In this new section we look at the most significant trends set to impact the film industry over the next 5 years, and make predictions regarding their development and outcome.
-The trends we analyse include:
+In order to go much more in-depth and provide an overview for various industry stakeholders- including producers, distributors, and exhibitors- we have recently published a third chapter to our ebook, Winning Your Audiences: Marketing Movies In The Connected World.
+In this new section, we look at the most significant trends set to impact the film industry over the next 5 years and make predictions regarding their development and outcome.
+The trends we analyze include:

 1. Smashing the box office window

 Our main observation is that the business of distribution needs to innovate quickly over the next few years.
 The internet and digital technologies are in the process of massively disrupting the movie industry; the distributors’ traditional role as gatekeepers is being challenged more than ever.

 In Chapter 3 of Winning Your Audiences (available as a free download HERE) we examine the change that will be required for the modernization of the distribution process in this increasingly fragmented landscape.
 We also identify the principal stakeholders within the industry and assess what each of them should be doing.

 In the concluding section of the book, we look at Blockchain, the foundation of Bitcoin, and other cryptocurrencies.
 We make the argument that Blockchain could fundamentally solve many of the important challenges we have highlighted.

 If you’d like to learn more, you can get your free copy of Winning Your Audiences, including Chapter 3, from our website.
 Don’t hesitate to drop me a line if you’ve got any feedback on the content!